-The successful applicants will be talented researchers who have already produced excellent research during their PhD and in any postdoctoral positions.
+The successful applicant will be a talented researcher, who has already produced excellent research during their PhD and in any postdoctoral positions.
 They will be free to conduct their own research programme.
 They will be expected to:

 - undertake original research of the highest academic standard; - disseminate their results via conference presentations and journal publications; - manage their own academic and administrative activities; - assist in the supervision of student projects and the development of student research skills; - participate in and contribute to the life of the department.